Student Bios

 Asia Lerner-Gay is a doctoral student of Hebrew Bible.
 Her research interests include theological interpretations of scripture, iconographic study, comparative analysis, and gender critical readings of scripture.
 Asia is also active in her ecclesial life, with connections to Pentecostal and Presbyterian worshipping communities.
 She received an M. Div. from Candler School of Theology (2022), and a B.A. in Biblical Studies from Southeastern University (2018).

-is a doctoral student in Hebrew Bible.
+Caitlin Joy Hubler is a PhD Candidate in Hebrew Bible.
 Her work engages conceptions of divinity within the Hebrew Bible and ancient Near East using historical and philosophical lenses.
-Caitlin’s writing has appeared in Journal for the Study of Old Testament as well as The Biblical Mind, Mockingbird Magazine, and the Project on Lived Theology.
-She has presented in both national and regional meetings of the Society of Biblical Literature in program units ranging from Philology in Hebrew Studies to Religion in America.
+Hubler’s dissertation, tentatively titled “Deutero-Isaiah’s Aniconic Logic: Divine Ontology in the Anti-Idol Polemics,” investigates assumptions about divine nature, embodiment, and representation in Deutero-Isaiah’s anti-idol polemics.
+Her writing has appeared in Journal for the Study of Old Testament and the Encyclopedia of the Bible and Its Reception (forthcoming) as well as The Biblical Mind, Mockingbird Magazine, and the Project on Lived Theology.
 Prior to her doctoral studies, Caitlin taught high-school introductory Greek and worked as Editorial Assistant at the Society of Biblical Literature.
 Hubler received a B.S. in Religious Studies from the University of Virginia and an M. Div. from Columbia Theological Seminary.

 Ian MacGillivray is a doctoral candidate in Hebrew Bible.
 His dissertation, titled “The Production of a Prophet: Connecting Character and Composition in the Book of Jeremiah,” explores the complex status of Jeremiah as a prophetic character in the biblical text.
 Integrating recent research on scribal culture and the composition of Jeremiah with the philosophical work of Gilles Deleuze on language and literature, the project shows how the figure of Jeremiah is produced by diverse literary and sociohistorical forces that have shaped the text and its reception.
 Ian received his BA in philosophy from Harvard University, and his MAR from Yale Divinity School.